pipinho13/CleaningandGettingDataCourseProject/README.md

 - Extracts only the measurements on the mean and standard deviation for each measurement.
 - Uses descriptive activity names to name the activities in the data set
 - Appropriately labels the data set with descriptive variable names.
-- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject (PersonID).
+There totally 30 subjects who performed 6 activities.
+So we get the mean of the varibles of each group.
+Totally we get 30x6=180 rows.

 License:
 ========